-The summer song of crickets and grasshoppers provide many of us with a comforting reminder of childhood.
-If you are a gardener, your might hear those sounds with different ears.
+The summer songs of crickets and grasshoppers provide many of us with a comforting reminder of childhood.
+If you are a gardener, you might feel differently about those sounds.
 Cousins to katydids and locusts, crickets (Gryllidae) and grasshoppers (Acrididae) are members of Orthoptera.
 Characteristics Both crickets and grasshoppers have a large head, long saltatorial* back legs, for jumping, a cylindrical body (pronotum), compound eyes, and a mouth able to bite and chew.
-They have two pairs of wings: the forewings (tegmina) and hindwings.
+They have two pairs of wings: forewings (tegmina) and hindwings.
 Beyond those similarities, there are many differences:

 These parts are called the scraper and the file.
-Each species has a distinct stridulation and it is normally the males who do the singing.
-When males are courting, they have a song that is different from their normal hey-I’m-over-here song.
+Each species has a distinct stridulation, and males do most of the singing.
+When males are courting, they have a unique song different from their regular hey-I’m-over-here song.
 When females sing, they do it very quietly.
-The vibrations caused by this action reminds us that it is summer, and announces to other crickets and grasshoppers an individual’s presence.
+The vibrations caused by this action remind us that it is summer and announces to other crickets and grasshoppers an individual’s presence.

 All